bazelbuild/starlark/spec.md

 ### Slice expressions

-A slice expression `a[start:stop:stride]` yields a new value containing a subsequence of `a`, which must be a string, tuple, or list.
+A slice expression `a[start:stop:stride]` yields a new value containing a subsequence of `a`, which must be a string, bytes, tuple, or list.

 ```text
 SliceSuffix = '[' [Expression] ':' [Test] [':' [Test]] ']'